baites/baites.github.io/about.md

 ## Goals

-These notes contents were produced as part of my different projects, that for any some reason stayed in my archives.
-Also some of the contents are the result of some exercise that ended providing me with some non-trivial knowledge from at least from my perspective.
+The content of these notes was produced as I research for projects or just for fun.
+Some of the contents are the result of some exercise that ended providing me with some non-trivial knowledge from at least from my perspective.
+Due to its informal nature, much of this information stayed in my archives.

-My goal is find a place for this knowledge, because a lot of it although simple, they are the foundation of a lot my projects.
-Another goal is to show of *STEM* skills can be used for specific applications and personal entertainment and enlightenment.
+My goal is find a place for this knowledge in where some were part of the foundation for some of my projects.
+Another goal is to how *STEM* skills are applied in specific developments, and also as source for personal entertainment and enlightenment.

 ## My interdisciplinarian credentials